keptn/lifecycle-toolkit/docs-new/docs/getting-started/metrics.md

 Each one must be assigned a unique name, identified by the type of platform it is and the URL of the target server.
-If the target server is protected by a `Secret`, provide information about the token and key.
+If the target server is protected by a secret, provide information about the token and key.

-For an example of how to specify a `KeptnMetricsProvider` with a `Secret`, refer to the [example section](../reference/crd-reference/metricsprovider.md#examples) of the `KeptnMetricsProvider` CRD reference page.
+For an example of how to specify a `KeptnMetricsProvider` with a secret, refer to the [example section](../reference/crd-reference/metricsprovider.md#examples) of the `KeptnMetricsProvider` CRD reference page.